‘Increased survival rates’ for bladder cancer patients given immunotherapy drug

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Bladder cancer patients given an immunotherapy drug are a third less likely to see disease come back and are more likely to survive, according to a “game-changer” study.
+Patients with advanced bladder cancer treated with an immunosuppressant drug were a third less likely to see the disease return and more likely to survive for longer than patients who were given standard treatments, new research shows.

+An expert who led the study said more patients could be cured if new treatments from the “game-changer” study become the new standard of care.

-Patients with advanced (muscle-invasive) bladder cancer had significantly less risk of cancer progressing or returning when treated with durvalumab, and were more likely to still be alive two years after treatment.
+The study found that patients with muscle-invasive bladder cancer had significantly less risk of cancer progressing or returning when treated with immunosurpressant drug durvalumab, and were more likely to still be alive two years after treatment.

+James Catto, professor of urology at the University of Sheffield and honorary consultant urological surgeon, who co-led the study, said it was a “major breakthrough” in the treatment of bladder cancer.

+“For many years, survival rates for advanced bladder cancer have remained stagnant, but our findings offer hope to thousands of patients who face this devastating diagnosis,” he said.

 Experts from the University of Sheffield and Barts Cancer Institute at Queen Mary University of London included 1,063 patients with operable bladder cancer in their study.

+The research was funded by AstraZeneca, which developed durvalumab, and the results were published in the New England Journal of Medicine.

-Patients were given either standard chemotherapy (cisplatin and gemcitabine) and surgery (530 people), or chemotherapy plus durvalumab before surgery and eight cycles of durvalumab after surgery (533).
+Patients with muscle-invasive bladder cancer were given either standard chemotherapy (cisplatin and gemcitabine) and surgery (530 people), or chemotherapy plus durvalumab before surgery and eight cycles of durvalumab after surgery (533).

-The final-stage phase 3 clinical trial found patients were 32% less likely to experience cancer recurrence or progression if they had immunotherapy, and were more likely to still be alive after two years.
+The final-stage phase 3 clinical trial found patients were 32 per cent less likely to experience cancer recurrence or progression if they had immunotherapy, and were more likely to still be alive after two years.

-Overall survival at two years was 82.2% in the durvalumab group and 75.2% in the comparator group.
+Overall survival at two years was 82.2 per cent in the durvalumab group and 75.2 per cent in the comparator group.

-“For many years, survival rates for advanced bladder cancer have remained stagnant, but our findings offer hope to thousands of patients who face this devastating diagnosis.

-“Patients treated with durvalumab before and after surgery had both significantly higher survival rates and lower risks of the cancer returning and didn’t face any additional serious side effects.

-“This is important for patients undergoing chemotherapy and its numerous and often debilitating side effects.
+Prof Catto said the findings were important for patients going through chemotherapy and sufffering “its numerous and often debilitating side effects.”

-“Our hope is that this treatment can be made available for NHS patients as soon as possible following regulatory approval by the Medicines and Healthcare products Regulatory Agency, and that it becomes the new standard of care.
+“Our hope is that this treatment can be made available for NHS patients as soon as possible following regulatory approval by the Medicines and Healthcare products Regulatory Agency, and that it becomes the new standard of care,” he said.

-“Recent research suggests that cases of bladder cancer will increase by 50% over the next two decades, but yet the level of awareness about bladder cancer in the UK remains low.”
+“Recent research suggests that cases of bladder cancer will increase by 50 per cent over the next two decades, but yet the level of awareness about bladder cancer in the UK remains low.”

-The trial was funded by AstraZeneca, with the results published in the New England Journal of Medicine.

 At the the moment, around half of patients with muscle-invasive bladder cancer experience recurrence within three years.